Universal Freezing Transitions of Dipole-Conserving Chains: Models and order parameters

-where $\mathcal{D}_{\text{max}}^{(d,k)}$ represents the dimension of the largest Krylov sector in the given family of $(N,X)$ sectors.
-In strongly fragmented families of symmetry sectors, each Krylov sector constitutes only a vanishingly small fraction of the corresponding symmetry sector, and numerical evidence has been given in Refs.~\cite{Sala_HSF,Khemani_HSF} that $r_{d,k}(N,X)$ decays to zero exponentially fast with system size.
-In contrast, in weakly fragmented families of symmetry sectors the largest Krylov sector includes in the thermodynamic limit a measure-$1$ fraction of all configurations present in the corresponding $(N,X)$ sector.
+where $\mathcal{D}_{\text{max}}^{(d,k)}$ represents the dimension of the largest Krylov sector in a given $(N,X)$ sector.
+In the case of strong fragmentation each Krylov sector constitutes only a vanishingly small fraction of its corresponding symmetry sector, and numerical evidence has been given in Refs.~\cite{Sala_HSF,Khemani_HSF} that $r^{(d,k)}_{N,X}$ decays to zero exponentially fast with system size.
+In contrast, in weakly fragmented families the largest Krylov sector includes in the thermodynamic limit a measure-$1$ fraction of all configurations present in the corresponding $(N,X)$ sector.\\

+A different probe for the nature of fragmentation was introduced in Ref. \cite{Morningstar_HSF}.
+Let $\rho_F^{(d,k)}(i)$ be the density of frozen sites in the $i$-th Krylov sector of a given $N$ sector, where a frozen site is a site whose occupation number is the same throughout the entire Krylov sector.
+Then it was numerically argued that in the thermodynamic limit the weighted average

+is a non-increasing function of $\nu$ which is exactly zero beyond a critical point.
+Here we have defined $K^{(d,k)}_N$ to be the total number of Krylov sectors in fixed $N$ sectors, i.e. we are not resolving over the different dipole moments compatible with $N$.